 Submit all documents requested by the Office of Scholarships and Financial Aid (OSFA)

 Priority Deadline for all Arizona Assurance Funding Appeals

 Final Deadline for all Arizona Assurance Funding Appeals

-- If a student believes he/she meets all eligibility criteria and should be invited to complete the Resource Evaluation to be considered for the Arizona Assurance Program, he/she should contact OSFA Aid prior to May 1, 2018 after reviewing the eligibility criteria on this page and comparing it to their FAFSA and UA Admissions Application information.
+- If a student believes they meet all eligibility criteria and should be invited to be considered for the Arizona Assurance Program, they should contact OSFA prior to May 1, 2021 after reviewing the eligibility criteria on this page and comparing it to their FAFSA and University of Arizona Admissions Application information.

-- Students who do not receive an invitation to complete the Resource Evaluation will not be considered for the Arizona Assurance Program; however, all students who complete and submit the FAFSA will be awarded federal financial aid based on the student's aid eligibility determined by FAFSA.
+- Students who do not receive an invitation will not be considered for the Arizona Assurance Program; however, all students who complete and submit the FAFSA will be awarded federal financial aid based on the student's aid eligibility determined by FAFSA.

 - All students are encouraged to visit the Scholarship Universe website to seek additional funding opportunities: https://financialaid.arizona.edu/ScholarshipUniverse.